skyfather/Python-Stock-CLI/README.md

     - `currrency`.
 The ISO 4217 code for currency that the user inputs into the application.
 The application then displays whether or not the currency is supported.

+The application accepts a single currency code or a list of currencies i.e `python main.py KES CAD USD ` is acceptable.

 ## Status
 The application is still in the development phase.